 “Let us hear the conclusion of the whole matter:

 PURSUE LIFE ZEALOUSLY

-Reaching your goals, however, is only a partial measure of success.
+Yet, reaching goals is only a partial measure of success.
 Solomon’s achievements were spectacular.
-But, he admits that as an end in itself success is empty and unfulfilling; or as he describes it, “vanity and grasping for the wind” (4:16).
+But, he admits that as an end in itself, success is empty and unfulfilling; or as he describes it, “vanity and grasping for the wind” (4:16).

 To be clear, Solomon never disparaged success.
 His was not the pessimism that pervades popular culture.
 Today, increasing numbers conclude that the effort to achieve success in any pursuit of life is a waste of time that only leads to disappointment and/or failure.

 Facing challenges and determining to succeed in spite of obstacles is an admirable character trait.
-Ecclesiastes teaches, however, there is more to success than overcoming challenges and realizing goals.
+None-the-less, Ecclesiastes teaches that there is more to success than overcoming challenges and realizing goals.
 In one brief but profound six-word sentence, Solomon provides the defining secret for meaning and fulfillment in life: